data-dot-all/dataall/pages/architecture.md

 ### Amazon SQS FIFO Queue

-data.all uses Amazon SQS FIFO queue as a messaging mechanism between "API Handler" Lambda function and the short running AWS tasks Worker Lambda function.
+data.all uses Amazon SQS FIFO queue as a messaging mechanism between the API Handler Lambda function and the Worker Lambda function.

 - Amazon SQS queue is running outside of the VPC.